-Confirmation Emails Vs Welcome Emails
+Confirmation Email Vs Welcome Email

 Confirmation emails are important in their regard, but with just a bit more effort you could turn them into something very engaging.
 That is what a welcome email is for.

-Starting your email
+Starting your welcome email

 This is why you should never follow a template for emails.
 It seems robotic and no one is going to have fun skimming through that.
 But once you sit down a spell out a humane and vibrant welcome note for your email, it could do wonders for your business.